 Upon a blade of grass.

 But they have passed on, giving him no less than a moral imperative.
 We can infer this from the dew image: perhaps we bear witness to the emergence of the morning dew.
 If so, I’m tempted to say the first half of the poem is situated in darkness.
 It was night, it is the past.
-We shift from “What” to “All things,” though, and the image in both cases is one of potential.
-This is strange; we can compound the problem by imagining the early morning, where it is not quite light out even.
-Perhaps what has been “brought to pass” is not quite rational. (cf. Heidegger’s essay “Language:” language speaks not what is known about the beings as much as what is unknown.)
+We shift from “What they undertook to do” to “All things hang,” though, and the image in both cases is one of potential.
+In the early morning, there is less light than one would like.
+What has been “brought to pass” is neither fully rational, nor fully developed.
+(Cf. Heidegger’s essay “Language:” language speaks not what is known about the beings as much as what is unknown.)

 “Like,” the poem’s use of simile, unfolds the whole.
 If he had said “All things, a drop of dew” and made the identification of all beings and the “dew” metaphorical, he would have been in a sense incorrect.
 All things, strictly speaking, are not a drop of dew because drops of dew fall and aid the grass – something else – in growing.